 I try to never be ashamed of my life choices.
 Which is why I will openly admit to all of my fine readers here at We are not Martha that I do, in fact, eat nachos for dinner on occasion.
 I could give you a bundle of excuses (I’m SO tired.
 I've had a really long, hard day at work.
 I’m craving nachos.
 I heart cheese a lot.
 A LOT.), but instead I’ll simply embrace it.
 Gourmet dinners are grand, but sometimes nachos are better.
 And that’s a fact.

 I should also clarify that when I say nachos, I typically means tortilla chips with melted cheese and lots of salsa.
 Super high class, obviously.
 But a couple weeks ago, I may have started to feel a bit guilty about my nacho habit and decided to do something to make them into an actual real honest meal.
 Time to call in the meat, if you will.
-I spotted ground lamb at my grocery store (which, if you’ve been following the New England news that’s gone national, is Market Basket.
-And I can’t even describe to you how much I’m missing it right now.
-SIGH) and immediately knew I wanted it on nachos.
+I spotted ground lamb at my grocery store and immediately knew I wanted it on nachos.
 Greek nachos.
 With pita chips since you clearly can’t do tortilla chips with Greek nachos.

-To be fair, part of the point of nachos is how simple they are and I certainly didn't want to over-complicate my lazy dinnertime routine with this recipe.
-So, though there are more ingredients involved than in the typical nacho “recipe,” they’re still quick and easy to make.
-And well, to be honest, quite a bit more of a complete meal than your everyday nacho platter.
+Let's be honest, part of the point of nachos is how simple they are to make and I certainly didn't want to over-complicate my lazy dinnertime routine with these Greek nachos with lamb.
+So, though there are more ingredients involved than in the typical nacho “recipe,” they’re still very quick and easy to make.
+But, to be honest, quite a bit more of a complete meal than your everyday nacho platter.

 Bake pita chips at 370 degrees for 8-10 minutes, until lightly browned.

 Now for the fun part!
 Arrange the pita chips into nacho formation and sprinkle feta cheese in between layers and on top.
 Feta cheese on nachos?
 YES, ma'am.

 Now are you with me in the fact that nachos are an acceptable dinner?
 Please?